CircuitVerse/Interactive-Book/docs/Combinational/combinational.md

 ## Introduction

 Combinational circuits consist of Logic gates.
 These circuits operate with binary values.
-The output(s) of combinational circuit depends on the combination of present inputs.
-The following figure shows the **block diagram** of combinational circuit.
+The output(s) of the combinational circuit depends on the combination of present inputs.
+The following figure shows the **block diagram** of the combinational circuit.

 <div style="text-align:center"><img src="../../assets/images/combinational1.jpg" /></div>